No HR professional is exempt from the planning.

 Play to Win

-The authors of Changing the Game are two of the leading authorities in the gaming world, David Edery and Ethan Mollick.
+Changing the Game are two of the leading authorities in the gaming world, David Edery and Ethan Mollick.
 Edery is the worldwide games portfolio manager for Microsoft’s Xbox Live Arcade.
 Mollick studies innovation and entrepreneurship in the gaming industry at the MIT Sloan School of Management.